josesowl/store_basic_layout-HTML---CSS-/README.md

 - the intention of this repository is to make use of visual tools like HTML and CSS for this reason the code is not optimized for performance and interactivity

-- it does not need frameworks and libraries to run the code, only need a ethernet connection to see de HTML files with their respective CSS styles
+- it does not need frameworks and libraries to run the code, only need a ethernet connection to see de HTML files with their respective CSS styles at browser

 - this is only the visual part for another project that will be made in the future